10 ways to use your lunchbreak

 1. Clear your diary

-Try and give yourself at least 10 minutes either side of your lunchbreak for planning your afternoon / evening work, and avoid scheduling meetings that run right up to your lunch hour, as you could end up rushing and raising stress levels.
+Try and give yourself at least 10 minutes either side of your lunchbreak for planning your afternoon / evening work, and avoid scheduling meetings that run right up to your lunch hour.

 2. Remove digital distractions

-Avoid your computer, phone / tablet, and the onslaught of emails and messages.
+Avoid your computer, phone or tablet and the onslaught of emails and messages.
 Make your lunch your work-free period, even if it is just twenty minutes.

-You might have time to pop to a gym, but at the very least do some sort of physical activity to raise endorphins, give your spine a break (unless you’re lucky enough to own a standing desk or treadmill desk!), and get some fresh air.
+You might have time to pop to a gym, but at the very least do some sort of physical activity to raise endorphins, give your spine a break, and get some fresh air.
 If you have a packed lunch look at taking a walk to the nearest green area or park.
 For the more adventurous - and perhaps less shy - you can have a high intensity workout for just 7 minutes, with no gym membership.